-The Right Way to Apply Your Beauty Products
+The Right Way to Apply Beauty Products for Long-Term Results

 Serum.
 A general (logical!) rule: Apply a product that has a lighter consistency before a heavier one to ensure that they both sink in.
 If you put on a moisturizer before a serum, “you’re just wasting the serum, because it won’t penetrate through the moisturizer,” says Ellen Marmur, a dermatologist in New York City.
 For best results, use a serum containing active ingredients, like antioxidants (which help to fight the free radicals responsible for aging) or hyaluronic acid, then wait one minute so that it has time to settle in to the skin’s surface.
 Lock in hydration with a moisturizer.